dwillis/first-python-notebook-vscode/docs/src/appendix/index.md

 ## Package and environment managers

+## Python Package Management with uv

 Modern Python development benefits from using package managers that handle dependencies and virtual environments automatically.
-We'll cover two popular options: uv (recommended for new projects) and pipenv (traditional approach).
+We recommend [uv](https://docs.astral.sh/uv/) for all users because it's fast, reliable, and simple to use.

-### Option 1: uv (Recommended)
+### Installing uv

 [uv](https://docs.astral.sh/uv/) is a modern, fast Python package manager written in Rust that makes dependency management simple and reliable.
 It automatically handles virtual environments and is significantly faster than traditional tools.